 Matters reserved specifically for the Board are clearly laid down.
 Key matters reserved for the consideration and the approval of the Board are:

-- review of Company business plans, trading performance and overhead costs
+- review of Group business plans, trading performance and overhead costs

-- approval of major capital investment projects across the Group
+- approval of capital investment projects across the Group

 - examination of acquisition opportunities, divestment possibilities and significant financial and operational issues